Cockchafer: Life cycle

 Adults appear at the end of April or in May and live for about five to seven weeks.
-After about two weeks, the female begins laying eggs, which she buries about 10 to 20 cm deep in the earth.
+After about two to three weeks, the female begins laying eggs, which she buries about 15 to 25 cm deep in the earth.
 She may do this several times until she has laid between 60 and 80 eggs.
 Most typically, the female beetle lays its eggs in fields.
-The preferred food for adults is oak leaves, but they will also feed on conifer needles.
+The preferred food for adults is oak leaves, but they will also feed on conifer needles, for example pine.

 The larvae, known as "chafer grubs" or "white grubs", hatch four to six weeks after being laid as eggs.
 They feed on plant roots, for instance potato roots.
 The grubs develop in the earth for three to four years, in colder climates even five years, and grow continually to a size of about 4–5 cm, before they pupate in early autumn and develop into an adult cockchafer in six weeks.

-The cockchafer overwinters in the earth at depths between 20 and 100 cm.
-They work their way to the surface only in spring.
+During the winter season, the adult cockchafer overwinters in the earth by staying in its pupal chambers at depths usually between 5 to 40 cm but it can be also found in a depth of 100 cm.
+They work their way to the surface only in spring (April–May).

 Because of their long development time as larvae, cockchafers appear in a cycle of every three or four years; the years vary from region to region.
 There is a larger cycle of around 30 years superimposed, in which they occur (or rather, used to occur) in unusually high numbers (10,000s).